peteroupc/peteroupc.github.io/bernoulli.md

 A third algorithm is a special case of the two-coin Bernoulli factory of (Gonçalves et al., 2017)<sup>[**(9)**](#Note9)</sup> and is uniformly fast, unlike the previous two algorithms.
 It will be called the **two-coin special case** in this document.

 1. With probability 1/2, return 1.
-(For example, generate an unbiased random bit and return 1 if that bit is 1.)
+(For example, generate either 0 or 1 with equal probability, that is, an unbiased random bit, and return 1 if that bit is 1.)
 2. Flip the input coin.
 If it returns 1, return 0.
 Otherwise, go to step 1.

 <a id=ln_1___lambda></a>